l-koehler/untis-py/README.md

   --credentials SERVER SCHOOL USERNAME PASSWORD
                         Temporary credentials that won't be saved.
 When used with text-only mode, pyqt is not needed.
 ```
+The `--credentials` flag takes 4 arguments:
+* Server: Something like `subdomain.webuntis.com`, same as for the website
+* School: From the WebUntis `?school` parameter, for example `HS+Some+School`.
+Used in the website login page URL.
+* Username and Password are the same as for the website.

 ### Other notes
 If you changed the `icon.svg` file, regenerate the `.ico`/`.png` files: